HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 > Eight seconds.
 A website user’s attention span lies somewhere around eight seconds.

-In this eight seconds, your document has to reveal enough value to the user, that he/she is willing to invest more time into actually reading the document.
+In these eight seconds, your document has to reveal enough value to the user, that he/she is willing to invest more time into actually reading the document.

 If you want your voice to be heard (and also improve the